praveek/launch.en/help/getting-started/implement-solutions/add-adobe-target.md

 ### Add the Property Token parameter

-**Note:** This is an optional exercise for Target Premium customers.
+>[!NOTE]  This is an optional exercise for Target Premium customers.

 The property token is a reserved parameter used with the Premium [Enterprise User Permissions](https://marketing.adobe.com/resources/help/en_US/target/target/property_channel.html).
 It is used to define different properties so different members of an Experience Cloud Organization can be assigned different permissions to each property.
 For example, a group of users can set up activities on the web site, but not on the mobile application.